ydaniv/uijet/README.md

 #### uijet.start

-Initializes a component's instance(s).

-#### uijet.register

-Registers the component into uijet's sandbox.
+Initializes a component's instance(s), and registers it (them) into uijet's sandbox.
-This method is invoked by the Base widget's `register()` method, so you usually don't have to call it from your code.

 ### Composites